RacimoLab/dinf/docs/installation.md

 ## Conda/mamba installation

+[Mamba](https://github.com/mamba-org/mamba) is a faster implementation of conda.
+Substitute `conda` below if you don't have mamba.
-Clone the repository, create a virtual environment using mamba (substitute `conda` if you don't have mamba), activate, then install.
+Clone the repository, create a conda virtual environment, activate, then install.
 ```
 git clone https://github.com/RacimoLab/dinf.git
 cd dinf